Powerlearnproject/se-assignment-day-2-git-and-github-kary-creator/README.md

 e.Easier to manage
 f.May incur costs for private access
 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?
-Steps to Make Your First Commit to a GitHub Repository
 1. Create a GitHub Account
   If you don't have one, sign up at GitHub.
 2. Install Git